 Jesus told us to forgive, “Judge not, and ye shall not be judged: condemn not, and ye shall not be condemned: forgive, and ye shall be forgiven:” (Luke 6:37)

 Though Jesus wants people to be friendly to others, plenty of law lovers think society will fall apart if evildoers are allowed to go unpunished.
-They ignore the verses where only God should judge.
+They ignore the verses where it is stated that only God is supposed to judge.

 “There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?”
 (James 4:12)

 Governments like to play God and restore justice in the world.
 So, they build court systems to punish and rehabilitate people.
 You might assume the courts make fair decisions after you watch fictional trials on TV, where actors play judges who make honest decisions.
 Go to any courthouse in the United States to see what happens.
 Courts seldom search for the truth.
 Instead, lawyers gamble and bluff while courts take away pieces of freedom as if our rights were poker chips.
 The accused has to win these chips back.
-The police and the prosecutors carefully manipulated facts and avoided telling any truth, which could help the accused (Alexander, 2013).
+The police and prosecutors carefully manipulated facts and avoided revealing any truth that could help the accused (Alexander, 2013).
 The courts do not prosecute people for crimes.
 People get prosecuted for technicalities.
-These technicalities only exist in the language that lawyers use, and I am not going to discuss the law in legal jargon.
-Legal jargon should be illegal because the jargon is designed so anything you do can and will be used against you.
+These technicalities only exist in the language used by lawyers, and I will not discuss the law in legal jargon.
+Legal jargon should be illegal because the jargon is designed so that anything you do can and will be used against you.

-My first encounter with the courts happened after paying a friend’s bail.
+My first encounter with the courts occurred after I paid a friend’s bail.
 My friend was not released.
-Instead, the jail used the money to pay for jail fees.
+Instead, the jail used the money to pay for its own expenses, including jail fees.
 I told them to return the money since they did not provide what had been paid for.
 The clerk just walked away from the window.
 Bail bond agents would not allow the courts to keep the money.
 This state eliminated bond dealers, so now the courts get away with theft, and the jail system will steal from anyone in a desperate situation.
-Eliminating the bail agent was supposed to help people with low incomes.
-Instead, the state increased the time waiting for a trial, raised the bail price, and increased the ways courts keep the money.
+Eliminating the bail agents was supposed to help people with low incomes.
+Without bail agents, the state was free to increase the time waiting for a trial, raise the bail price, and increase the ways courts keep the money.

 Television shows portray police investigating crimes.
-In reality, most arrests happen after a single officer makes a quick decision, and no one will ever investigate the accusations; the courts treat the police as a reliable source of information.
+In reality, most arrests occur after a single officer makes a quick decision, and no one will ever investigate the accusations; the courts tend to treat the police as a reliable source of information.
 One bad police officer, with the intelligence of Homer Simpson and the ethics of Eric Cartman, will ruin the lives of multiple people.
-Imagine how many innocent people were prosecuted before video cameras.
+Imagine how many innocent people were prosecuted before the advent of video cameras.
 We need a lawyer and a video camera with us at all times to protect ourselves from the opinion of a single officer.

 “However, enough officers—at all ranks—have internalized this message that a culture of reflexive enforcement action, unconcerned with whether the police action actually promotes public safety, and unconcerned with the impact the decision has on individual lives or community trust as a whole, has taken hold within FPD. ” (Ferguson, 2015 findings p.
 12)